 The first step in replacing a rotting floor is removing the old one.
-Before you get started, though, be sure to turn off the water to the bathroom.
-If possible, you should also turn off power to the bathroom circuit breaker to protect yourself from the risk of electric shock.
+Before you get started, though, it's not a bad idea to turn off the water to the bathroom, just in case there are pipes running under the floor.
+If you need to move electrical wires, you should also turn off power to the bathroom circuit breaker to protect yourself from the risk of electric shock.

 Use a claw hammer or crowbar to pry up old tiles, hardwood or engineered wood pieces or laminate.
 Depending on the material you're removing, you may need a carpet cutter or scoring tool for removal.
 You'll also need to pull up the subfloor since it's most likely damaged as well.
-You may or may not be removing your sink, toilet, tub or shower — if you are, now is the time to demolish and remove them too.
+This involves moving the sink cabinet and pulling the toilet.

 Once the floor is removed, inspect the floor joists beneath.
 If they're moldy, mildewed or have water damage, you may need to replace them as well.
 This is a specialized task best suited to a professional.

 Every great bathroom floor starts at the very bottom — with the subfloor.
 And premium subflooring types boast the capability of being exposed to weather elements without swelling or delaminating.